opendi-org/opendi-org.github.io/versioned_docs/version-Live/How To Contribute.md

 # Contributing to OpenDI Standards

 We're glad you want to help out!
 OpenDI is a community initiative, so these standards are open to feedback and contributions.
-Contributions and feedback follow typical GitHub processes.
+[Contributions](#direct-contribution) follow typical GitHub processes, and we accept [feedback](#feedback) via multiple channels.
+The community has organized itself around the [OpenDI Discord server](https://discord.gg/FtAX3JStJz).
+We hope to see you there!

 ## Project Structure